muobaidat/Network-Firewall/Defense_Part1.md

 | Port |	20001, 28724, 39845  |
 | AP	|  HT, GL  |

-In this simulation, the following values represent semi-trusted sources.
+In this project, the following values represent semi-trusted sources.

 ### SEMI-TRUSTED